RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 **Sparsity** can be dated back to Yann LeCun's [Optimal Brain Damage](https://proceedings.neurips.cc/paper/1989/hash/6c9882bbac1c7093bd25041881277658-Abstract.html) paper in 1989.
 In the early days, people were more focused on static sparsity, e.g. channel pruning, 2:4 sparsity.
 In the era of LLM, more evidences show that total parameters matters a lot and dynamic sparsity starts to get more traction.
 Examples are attention sparsity.

+Additional optimizations specific to GPU include **CUDA graph** and **multi-stream**.
+CUDA graph pre-records the kernel dependency graph to reduce launch latency.
+Multi-stream allows overlapping kernels with small workloads to improve GPU efficiency.

-Many optimizations are actually done at the model design phase, with hardware constraints in mind.
+More optimizations are actually done at the model design phase with hardware constraints in mind.
 In the early days, MobileNet was invented to alleviate the high computational density of convolution.
 Now in the era of LLM, bandwidth becomes the key bottleneck and we are seeing optimization like MoE and GQA/MLA/SSM in the architecture design.
-MoE could also be viewed as trained dynamic sparsity, and it should be pointed out that MoE and hard attention have many similarities if we view expert weights as activated tokens
+MoE could also be viewed as trained dynamic sparsity, and it should be pointed out that MoE and hard attention have many similarities if we view expert weights as activated tokens.

 #### System programming layer